 A caricature of himself, “Iron Mike” became a boxing purist’s worst nightmare, a cash cow standing for everything that detractors of the fight game love to criticize, an ironic turn for a man tutored by Cus D’Amato to be a boxing purist himself.
 But Tyson’s regression from being the best heavyweight in the world to the unabashed embodiment of boxing’s dark and seedy side, forced us to put the sport’s barbaric history in perspective.

 Was Tyson’s bite attack on Evander Holyfield really more “primitive” or “depraved” than say Duk-Koo Kim being taken from the ring on a stretcher on live television only to die in hospital a few days later?
 Was it more savage, more repulsive, than Nigel Benn inflicting permanent brain damage on Gerald McClellan, or Ray Mercer landing flush power shots on an unconscious Tommy Morrison?
-It’s easier to condemn Tyson or dismiss him as a raging lunatic than to realize that Mike’s violent antics against Holyfield, or Lou Savarese, or Orlin Norris are, to some degree at least, emblematic of the underlying brutality of the sport.
+Simply put, it was always easier to condemn Tyson, or dismiss him as a raging lunatic, than to confront the truth that his violent antics against Holyfield, or Lou Savarese, or Orlin Norris, reflected, to some degree at least, the underlying brutality of the sport.